Judge Goldstone says Israel targeted civilians during its war on Gaza.

 Israel said the air, naval and ground assault on the territory was aimed at halting rocket attacks by Palestinian fighters.

-Almog stayed on the aeroplane at Heathrow airport after apparently being informed that he could face arrest and was allowed to return to Israel.
+Almog stayed on the aeroplane at Heathrow airport after apparently being informed that he could face arrest.
+He was allowed to return to Israel.